List of SSC Napoli records and statistics: Honors

-Napoli have won honours both domestically and in European competitions.
-Their first silverware was the Coppa Italia, which they won in 1962.
-They won their first scudetto in the 1986–87 season, and two seasons later they won the UEFA Cup.
+Napoli has won honors both domestically and abroad.
+Their first trophy came in 1962 when they defeated SPAL 2–1 in the Coppa Italia.
+They won their first Serie A title in the 1986–87 season, and two seasons later they won the UEFA Cup — their only European trophy to date.
+They have since won numerous domestic honors, including the 2024–2025 Serie A title.
+In its history, Napoli has won the following:

-Napoli's achievements include the following: